MoranARM/csPortfolio/README.md

 * My [Chemotaxis page](https://moranarm.github.io/csPortfolio/Chemotaxis/index.html)
 My chemotaxis page uses a neural network and someone might comment that I could make it go directly to the dot, but that isn't the point, I wanted it to learn and have to figure out the closest path, without bumping into the walls too many times.
 * My [Starfield page](https://moranarm.github.io/csPortfolio/Starfield/index.html)
 My starfield page has vectorized versions of star wars ships and shows their cockpits as yuou fly though the galaxy, and jump to hyper speed!
 It took a while to get the images working, but I preloaded them and fixed all the es6 issues associated with it.
+* [Here](https://gist.github.com/MoranARM/1e10f3b3714216b38e8e3d9bb37968be) is a gist I made to help others with the basics of es6 syntax
 * A line in p5.js that converts a p5color to its opposite rgb values, used in dice
 ```javascript
 fill(255-parseInt(di.col.toString(['rgb']).substring(5, di.col.toString(['rgb']).indexOf(",")), 10), 255-parseInt(di.col.toString(['rgb']).slice(di.col.toString(['rgb']).indexOf(",")+1).substring(0, di.col.toString(['rgb']).slice(di.col.toString(['rgb']).indexOf(",")+1).indexOf(",")), 10) , 255-parseInt(di.col.toString(['rgb']).slice(di.col.toString(['rgb']).indexOf(",")+1).substring(di.col.toString(['rgb']).slice(di.col.toString(['rgb']).indexOf(",")+1).indexOf(",")+1).substring(0, di.col.toString(['rgb']).slice(di.col.toString(['rgb']).indexOf(",")+1).substring(di.col.toString(['rgb']).slice(di.col.toString(['rgb']).indexOf(",")+1).indexOf(",")+1).indexOf(",")), 10));